+It’s best to come to your treatments with a relaxed body and mind.
 Avoid scheduling anything strenuous immediately before or after your treatment.
 It’s a good idea to make sure you buffer time around your acupuncture appointment so that you’re not rushing into or out of the appointment and you’re not stressed while you’re receiving the treatment.

 What to wear to acupuncture?

 Wear loose, comfortable clothing or bring gym clothes to change into.
 Often, the practitioner will need to access various body areas and will need you to roll up your pants or sleeves.
 For our patients who are unable to do this, we provide sheets and coverings to ensure your comfort.

 Avoid being too hungry or too full during your acupuncture session.
 You want to be nourished, but not actively digesting a heavy meal during your treatment.

 Why should you drink water before and after acupuncture?